PortalTelemedicina/fullstack-test/README.md

 >  * `/products` - *POST* - insert a new product to the product table with the following fields: id, name, description, price, creation date
 >  * `/products/{id}` - *PUT* - update all passed fields in its appropriate record
 >  * `/orders` - *POST* - inserts an order receiving an user id and a list of products id with the current price and quantity
 >  * `/orders` - *GET* - returns all orders from the logged user.
-The search must accept filters by price range and date interval of creation date
+The search must accept optional filters by price range and date interval of creation date
 >  * `/orders/{orderId}` - *GET* - returns details from a specific order.
 Details are the total value of the order and a list of products with their individual quantity and the price

 ## Services Requisites